Students' Federation of India: Presence and structure

 The Students' Federation of India in 202425 has 24 functioning state committees.
+It started its first international unit in the United Kingdom in 2022.
 They are a major student force in Kerala and West Bengal.
-Currently, they also hold sudent unions in various universities across India, including Hyderabad Central University and Pondicherry University.
+Currently, they also hold student unions in various universities across India, including Hyderabad Central University and Pondicherry University.

 SFI Central Executive Committee

 SFI's 18th All India Conference was held from 27 June to 30 June 2025 at Kozhikode, Kerala.
 The Conference was Organized at Palestine Solidarity Nagar and Sitaram Yechury - Nepaldeb Bhattacharya Manch.

-Activities
+Activism

 Protest and demands

 SFI has protested against the National Education Policy, 2019, hike in fees, and under-representation of reserved students in IITs.

 SFI members took part and organised multiple Citizenship Amendment Act protests in 2019.
 The SFI marched to the Parliament in one such protest.
 Further, the SFI even approached the Supreme Court against the act.

 During the COVID-19 lockdown in India, SFI distributed sanitary napkins to female students in West Bengal and demanded their inclusion in essential commodities in Himachal Pradesh.
 SFI set up COVID-19 helpline numbers in various states to help stranded students.
 To combat misinformation and reach out to the migrant labourers in various places, SFI launched a campaign named "My dear friend" where verified information from government sources are translated into various Indian languages and circulated through social media.
 Online art festivals, lecture series and online classes were also organised by various SFI committee's.
 SFI also produced face masks and hand sanitisers.

 SFI had won court cases for regulating private coaching centres in India.
 They also had movements against the delay in fellowships and scholarships for university students.

 SFI and DYFI activists jointly posted 1.5 lakh (150,000) letters to the Prime Minister's office after a first information report (FIR) for sedition was lodged against 49 celebrities who condemned lynchings of Muslims, Dalits, and other minorities in India.

 SFI approached Supreme Court seeking directions to provide universal free vaccination to all citizens of India and to waive off the goods and service tax levied on the import of the oxygen concentrators used for personal use during the COVID-19 pandemic.